shadowrake/dynamic_send_input_resend_react-hook-forms/README.md

 # A way to get dynamic input fields in next.js web-app

-## This is for solutions that uses node.js runtime, this does not work on Edge
+## This is for solutions that uses node.js runtime, this does not work on Edge Runtime

-### uses Zod, react-hook-form, resend, prisma, javascript and typescript
+### Uses Zod, react-hook-form, resend, prisma, javascript and typescript
-you could do this with only TS aswell
+You could do this with only TS aswell

+You need to turn on strict in the tsconfig.json file for this to work